 ||One section of the liver is involved.|

-Patients who have had a liver transplant need lifelong immunosuppression medication.
+Patients who have a liver transplant need lifelong immunosuppression medication.
 These drugs keep the body from attacking or rejecting the new liver.
-Because these medicines act to lower the body’s natural defenses, patients may have an increased risk for infection.
-However, many people live normal, healthy lives after an organ transplant.
+Because the medicines lower the body’s natural defenses, patients may have an increased risk for infection.
+But many people live normal, healthy lives after an organ transplant.
 It is important to have regular medical care and take medicines as prescribed.

-For general health and disease prevention, all cancer survivors should adopt healthy lifestyle and eating habits, as well as continue to have regular physical checkups and screenings by a primary physician at least annually.
-Childhood cancer survivors treated with systemic chemotherapy should be monitored for acute and late effects of therapy.
+For general health and disease prevention, all cancer survivors should adopt healthy lifestyle and eating habits.
+They should have regular checkups and screenings by primary health care providers.
+Childhood cancer survivors treated with chemotherapy should be monitored for late effects of therapy.
 Possible health concerns include hearing loss and kidney problems (cisplatin) and heart problems (anthracylcines).